Vyral/jeff-riber/_posts/2019-11-22-an-interview-with-david-cleveland-from-alpha-foundations.md

 ---
 layout: post
-title: 'An Interview With David Cleveland from Alpha Foundations'
+title: An Interview With David Cleveland from Alpha Foundations
 date: 2019-11-22 15:05:00
 tags:
-  - Real Estate
+  - Local
 excerpt: >-
   David Cleveland of Alpha Foundations recently joined me for a Facebook Live session to discuss how he and his business have been helping Jacksonville